-The most important interaction between a patient and their healthcare provider is the medical history.
+The most important interaction between a patient and their health care provider (HCP) is the medical history.
 Here are some helpful tips when speaking with your healthcare provider.

-Through listening to the story of the patient’s illness and asking relevant questions, a physician may often make a diagnosis, or at least begin to understand the nature and location of the complaint.
-Then, he or she is in a position to plan the examinations and tests necessary to identify the disease and begin treatment.
+Through listening to the story of the patient’s illness and asking relevant questions, your HCP may often make a diagnosis, or at least begin to understand the nature and location of the complaint.
+Then they can plan examinations and tests necessary to identify the disease and begin treatment.

-By facilitating the interview, patients can make this process more efficient leading to prompt, more precise diagnosis and treatment.
+By facilitating the interview, patients can make this process more efficient leading to more precise diagnosis and treatment.

 Be sure to be on time for your appointment.
-Being late not only compromises your own time with the doctor, but may also interfere with that of others.
-While doctors are notoriously behind in their schedules, part of that is due to some patients’ inefficient use of time.
-Lack of time can interfere with your healthcare.
+Being late not only compromises your own time with the health care provider, but may also interfere with that of others.
+While providers are notoriously behind in their schedules, part of that is due to some patients’ inefficient use of time.
+Lack of time can interfere with your care.

-It helps if you are able to state concisely your chief symptom, concern, or problem.
+It helps if you are able to concisely state your symptom, concern, or problem.
 This focuses the discussion.
 Sometimes there is more than one symptom, or a combination of symptoms.

-On the other hand, specialists have a little more time and would want to deal with all the problems within his or her expertise.
+On the other hand, specialists have a little more time and would want to deal with all the problems within their expertise.
 Presentation of a long written list of concerns is unlikely to be helpful.

 Describe those that most trouble you now.
 Whereas a family practitioner or internist can deal, at least initially, with all medical problems, specialists must remain within their area of expertise.
-Usually, your primary care doctor best handles referrals.
+Usually, your primary care physician (PCP) best handles referrals.

 History of the Illness

-You should describe the story of your main concern in your own words.
+You should describe your main concern in your own words.
 A written history is no substitute.
-The manner in which you describe your symptom is as important to the doctor as the presence of the symptom itself.
+The manner in which you describe your symptom is as important as the presence of the symptom itself.

 - State when and how the symptom began.